Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Related work

-\textbf{Ethical concerns:} Berdichevsky and Neuenschwander discussed the potential negative impacts of Persuasive Technology on its users and proposed a set of principled guidelines for Persuasive Technology design.
-They postulated a golden rule: Persuasive Technology designers should never seek to persuade users of something they would not consent to be persuaded of themselves \cite{berdichevsky1999toward}.
-Fogg regarded the ethical issues of Persuasive Technology as those for persuasion in general and recommended designers to perform stakeholder analysis in complicated situations.
-As novel interactive technologies and gamification evolve, HCI designers and technology users need to learn applications of these novel technologies.
-In addition, Fogg predicted that persuasive technologies might encounter increasing scrutiny of policymakers because of their potential impacts on the public, thereby resulting in stricter regulations to guard against certain tactics to protect specific audiences \cite{fogg2002persuasive}.
-Borgefalk and Leon observed the rise and proliferation of digital platforms that use persuasive strategies and designs in business operations, proposing interdisciplinary research approaches, which combine persuasive technologies, governance, and management studies, to address the ethical challenges \cite{borgefalk2019ethics}.
+\textbf{Ethical concerns of persuasive technology:} \cite{berdichevsky1999toward} discussed the potential negative impacts of persuasive technology on its users and proposed a guideline for designers.
+They formulated the golden rule: interaction designers should never seek to persuade users of "\textit{something they themselves would not consent to be persuaded to do}"\citep{berdichevsky1999toward}. \cite{fogg2002persuasive} was concerned about the ethical issues of persuasive technology in the same way as those for persuasion in general and recommended designers perform stakeholder analysis in complicated situations.
+In addition, Fogg predicted that persuasive technology might encounter increasing scrutiny from policymakers because of its potential impact on the public, prompting regulatory efforts to guard against certain coercive tactics and protect specific audiences. \cite{smids2012voluntariness} found that persuasive technologies often influence users beyond self-control. \cite{smids2012voluntariness} recommended persuasive technology designers perform voluntariness assessments, specifically, reviewing whether there is manipulation ("\textit{influence users in ways of which they are not aware and cannot control}") and coercion ("\textit{apply direct force or credible threat to control users}") in their persuasive designs and whether users act intentionally when being persuaded. \cite{timmer2015ethical} analysed new challenges brought by the integration of persuasive technology and ambient intelligence.
+They emphasized transparency about the interests of different stakeholders and proposed that users and providers should have open discussions and reach agreements on the goals, methods and interests of persuasive technology to achieve trustworthiness. \cite{borgefalk2019ethics} observed the rise and proliferation of digital platforms that use persuasive designs in business operations, proposing interdisciplinary research approaches, which combine persuasive technology, governance, and management studies, to address associated ethical challenges.